Characters: Guardians Of The Galaxy The Movie

 - Gentleman Thief: What he was before he was arrested.

 - Guile Hero: His lack of any superpowers in a galaxy full of strange aliens, special powers, and high-tech technology while being a former thief forces him to be this.
 His most triumphant example?
-Challenging a kree fanatic gooned up on megalomania and powered by an Infinity Gem... to a dance-off.
+Challenging a megalomaniacal kree fanatic with the power of an Infinity Gem... to a dance-off.

 - Guns Akimbo: Wields two guns.